 Not only the pyramids of Giza, but Sneferu’s Dahshur pyramids demonstrate a level of engineering far beyond what the later dynasties were capable of.
 As such, they also remain in the best condition today.
 It certainly flies in the face of our modern conceptions of progress and evolution!

-But why was the 4th Dynasty – only the second dynasty to ever try building pyramids – so successful?
+But why was the 4th Dynasty – only the second dynasty to ever attempt building pyramids – so successful?
 And why couldn’t later dynasties follow suit?
 Egyptologists don’t seem to have an answer.

 Some will argue that kings like Khufu were able to build the Great Pyramid because he was a ruthless, tyrannical leader.
 But history has seen countless tyrants rule nations across the globe.
-And none of them has ever matched the Great Pyramid.
+And none of them has ever built something on the level of the Great Pyramid.

 And aside from old tales told to Herodotus thousands of years after his reign, there’s no evidence that Khufu was such a bad guy.